architech-boards/brooklyn-board/source/index.rst

 ..
 Brooklyn Board by Silica Architech  documentation master file, created by sphinx-quickstart on Wed Apr 10 11:13:41 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt to your liking the file, being careful that the directive contains the root 'toctree'

 Welcome to Brooklyn Board by Silica Architech 's documentation!
 ===============================================================